NikeshCohen/ProfilePrep/README.md

 - **Accelerates Placements**: Helps recruiters present candidates faster and more effectively

 The world doesn't need more generic CVs; it needs profiles that tell a story, showcase value, and make an impact.

 ---

+## Architecture

+The application is built using:

+- Next.js for the frontend and API routes
+- MongoDB for data storage
+- AI services for profile optimization
+- Authentication via NextAuth
+- Tailwind CSS for styling

+---